Woods signs first major endorsement deal since 2009 scandal

 "This association pays tribute to the exceptional stature of Tiger Woods and the leading role he plays in forging the sport's global appeal.
 It also constitutes a joint commitment to the future."

-Woods, a 14-times major champion, spearheaded a sports brand generating about $100 million (64 million pound) a year in royalties before his private life imploded two years ago.
+Woods, a 14-times major champion, spearheaded a sports brand generating about $100 million a year in royalties before his private life imploded two years ago.

 While some sponsors, in particular athletic footwear and apparel maker Nike and video game producer Electronic Arts, stood by his side, AT&T, Accenture, Tag Heuer, Gatorade and Gillette dropped him as a spokesman.